MostafaRastegar/vscode-clean-dead-code/README.md

 ## Known Limitations

-- Detection of unused variables may not be 100% accurate in complex codebases with static analysis
+- Detection of unused variables/functions may not be 100% accurate in complex codebases with static analysis
 - Support for JSX/TSX for variables and parameters might not be complete in some edge cases
 - Type parameters in TypeScript might be incorrectly flagged as unused